-Car insurance premiums can often be expensive, and if you're expected to pay a large deposit up front, it can sometimes put a massive strain on your finances, limiting you from making other important purchases.
-But what if you could get car insurance with no deposit?
-Does no deposit car insurance even exist?
-We explain all and include some tips on how to save money on your car insurance in this guide.
+Car insurance premiums can often be expensive, and if you're expected to pay a large deposit upfront, it can sometimes put a massive strain on your finances, limiting you from making other important purchases.

-So if you are unfortunate enough to be required to pay a lot of money on your car insurance premiums, it would surely be easier if you could just spread the cost evenly instead of paying a lump sum upfront.
+You may therefore be hoping to spread the cost of your car insurance evenly over several months instead of paying a lump sum upfront.
 This would be what is called ‘no deposit car insurance’, but does it even exist?

-No deposit car insurance is a term that might be used by some to advertise car insurance where you don't need to pay upfront.
+No deposit car insurance is a term that might be used by some insurance providers to advertise car insurance where you don't need to pay an upfront deposit.
 However, strictly speaking, there is no such thing as no deposit car insurance.

-Unfortunately, with all car insurance premiums you are expected to pay money upfront.
-The amount you pay upfront could vary depending on your circumstances and the car insurance provider you decide to sign up with, but essentially no deposit car insurance does not exist.
-All car insurance providers need to take some payment before they can provide you and your vehicle with any type of cover.
+Unfortunately, with all car insurance premiums you are expected to pay some money upfront.
+The amount you pay could vary depending on your circumstances and the car insurance provider you decide to sign up with, but essentially, you won’t be able to avoid paying a deposit.

-Usually you can pay all of your premium in one go with an annual insurance policy.
+You will usually have the option of paying your premium in one go with an annual insurance policy.
 Or you can choose to pay in monthly instalments across the 12 months.
 Paying your premium off in one go usually works out cheaper, but it does mean that you will have to find a large chunk of cash to cover your insurance, which is why many people still prefer to spread their car insurance premium payments, despite the extra cost.
 (Interest is usually added if you pay monthly.)

 These car insurance deals are the closest you might get to a 'no deposit car insurance' deal, but they are not all that common, and besides, you still have to make the first payment before any cover kicks in.

-If you do decide to pay in instalments, be sure to get a break down of all the costs when buying your chosen car insurance.
-As mentioned previously, it is likely that your first payment will be higher than the rest of the payments you make if you choose to pay in instalments, so make sure you have enough money set aside to cover that.
-If the costs are still too high, then consider your other options first.
+If you do decide to pay in instalments, be sure to get a full breakdown of the costs.
+It is likely that your first payment will be higher than the rest of the payments you make, so make sure you have enough money set aside to cover that.

-Get a quote today using our free online car insurance comparison service.
+Get a quote today using the online car insurance comparison tool below.